Blosc/bcolz/README.txt

 carray: a compressed in-memory data container
 =============================================

-carray is a container for data that can be compressed.
+carray is a container for data that can be compressed in-memory.
 Nowadays memory access is the most common bottleneck in many computational scenarios, and CPUs spend most of its time waiting for data.

-Having data compressed in-memory can reduce the stress of the memory subsystem.
+Having data compressed in memory can reduce the stress of the memory subsystem.

 The net result is that carray operations can be faster than using a traditional ndarray object from NumPy.

 Building
 --------